-- Preheat your frying pan to medium.
+- Preheat your frying pan on medium heat.
 If you are not using a non-stick frying pan, then add a little butter to the pan before you cook your pancakes.

 - Scoop about 1/4 cup of batter onto the frying pan.

 - Flip the pancake when the center is bubbly and the sides have started to dry out (after about 2 minutes).

 - Cook the second side for another 2 minutes.

 - Serve immediately or keep warm in the oven.

 - While cultured buttermilk is traditional for pancakes, milk kefir and yogurt will also work in this recipe.

 Keywords: fall, Halloween, Thanksgiving, pumpkin pie, gluten free, jack-o’-lantern, kid-friendly, fermented